raspberrypilearning/boat-race/en/step_10.md

 --- /hint ---
 --- /hints ---

-+ You could add a moving object, like a log or a shark!
++ You could add a moving object like a log or a shark!

 ![screenshot](images/boat-obstacles.png)

 --- hints ---
 --- hint ---
-These blocks may help you to move your new object:
+These blocks may help you move your new object:

 ![screenshot](images/boat-moving-blocks.png)